ruanjue/smartdenovo/README.md

 to long reads assembly.
 We are developping a novel algorithm, called dot matrix alignment , which is smith-waterman free.

-wtzmo now supports dot matrix alignment by add option `-U -1 -m 0.1`.
-We will add dot matrix alignment for whole pipeline in next development.
+wtzmo now supports dot matrix alignment by add option `-U -1 -m 0.1`. `run_dmo.sh` works well on Yeast PacBio dataset and Bacteria ERS554120.
+Current pipeline call wtzmo twice, which is not necessary, We will work on it.